 - Place the jar in the refrigerator for 2 hours or up to 7 days.

 - You can eat it right away, but it won’t be thick.
-You will get the same nutritional benefits of fiber, healthy fat and protein.
+You will get the same nutritional benefits of fiber, healthy breakfast with fats and protein.

 - Be sure to drink plenty of water when eating chia seeds.